jl19/BASH_Training_Course_2023/Docs/rnaseq-training-course/align-reads-to-reference-genome.md

 Total time for call to driver() for forward index: 00:27:10 [jl19@spectre14 mm10]$
 ```
-Output Files:A number of files with .ht2 extension would be created.
+> - Output Files: A number of files with .ht2 extension would be created.
 They are the index files
 ```
 /scratch/bbash/jl19/Data_QC/mm10/genome.1.ht2
 /scratch/bbash/jl19/Data_QC/mm10/genome.2.ht2